Manoj-Kumar-Selvaraj/Azure-Admin-AZ-104/storage/Storage.md

 ---

 ### 🌍 GZRS and RA-GZRS
+#### 5. Geo-Zone Redundant Storage (GZRS) & Read-Access GZRS (RA-GZRS)
+- Combines zone redundancy (ZRS) and geo-redundancy (GRS).
+- Data is replicated across zones in the primary region and asynchronously to a secondary region.
+- RA-GZRS allows read access to the secondary region.

+**Use when:**
+- Need both zone and geo redundancy for highest durability and DR.
+- Critical workloads requiring maximum protection.

+---

+### 🔒 Encryption in Azure Storage

+- **At Rest:** All data is encrypted by default using 256-bit AES.
+No action needed for basic protection.
+- **Customer-Managed Keys (CMK):** For compliance, you can use your own keys in Azure Key Vault.
+Requires setup and incurs cost.
+- **In Transit:** Data is encrypted using HTTPS.
+Always enforce secure transfer.
+- **Double Encryption:** Some regions/storage types support two layers of encryption for extra protection.

+**Exam Tips:**
+- Know the difference between Microsoft-managed and customer-managed keys.
+- Understand how to enforce HTTPS and when CMK is required.

+---

+### 🔐 Network Access & Security

+- **Firewalls:** Restrict access to trusted networks/IPs.
+- **Private Endpoints:** Integrate storage with Azure VNet for private connectivity.
+- **Shared Access Signatures (SAS):** Grant granular, time-limited access to storage resources.
+- **Identity-based Access:** Use Azure AD for authentication to Azure Files and Blobs.

+**Exam Tips:**
+- Know how to configure firewalls, VNets, and SAS tokens.
+- Understand RBAC and identity-based access for storage.

+---

+### 🔄 Lifecycle Management

+- Automate blob tiering and deletion using lifecycle management policies.
+- Example: Move blobs to cool tier after 30 days, delete after 90 days.
+- Configure via Azure Portal, CLI, ARM/Bicep, or REST API.

+**Exam Tips:**
+- Know how to write and apply lifecycle rules for cost optimization.

+---

+### 🛠️ Storage Explorer & AzCopy

+- **Azure Storage Explorer:** GUI tool for managing blobs, files, queues, tables.
+Supports Azure AD, keys, SAS.
+- **AzCopy:** CLI for fast, scriptable data transfer and migration.
+  - Upload: `azcopy copy '/local/file.txt' 'https://<account>.blob.core.windows.net/<container>/file.txt?<SAS-token>'`
+  - Download: `azcopy copy 'https://<account>.blob.core.windows.net/<container>/file.txt?<SAS-token>' '/local/file.txt'`
+  - Sync: `azcopy sync '/local/folder' 'https://<account>.blob.core.windows.net/<container>?<SAS-token>'`

+**Exam Tips:**
+- Know when to use Storage Explorer vs AzCopy.
+- Understand authentication options and troubleshooting for bulk data migration.

+---

+### 📝 Real-World & Exam Scenarios

+- Always choose GPv2 unless premium performance or legacy migration is required.
+- Use GZRS/RA-GZRS for mission-critical, globally distributed workloads.
+- Apply lifecycle management to optimize costs for infrequently accessed data.
+- Use CMK for compliance-driven environments.
+- Secure storage with firewalls, private endpoints, and SAS tokens.

+---

 #### 📘 GZRS (Geo-Zone Redundant Storage)
 - Combines **ZRS (zone redundancy)** and **GRS (geo redundancy)**.